Jocando21/WaveProgress.js/README.md

 # **WaveProgress.js**

 ## **Description**
 `WaveProgress.js` is a modular library for creating progress bars with a liquid wave effect in a `<canvas>`.
-It offers customization options like colors, wave height, speed, and opacity, allowing you to create smooth and dynamic liquid-like progress indicators.
+It offers customization options like colors, wave height, speed, opacity, outline, border radius, gradient direction, and more, allowing you to create smooth and dynamic liquid-like progress indicators.

 ---
 [DEMO PAGE](https://jocando21.github.io/WaveProgress/)